 Prior to politics, Wilson-Raybould was a provincial crown prosecutor in Vancouver and served three terms as an elected Commissioner of the BC Treaty Commission.
 She was also elected BC Regional Chief of the Assembly of First Nations in 2009, where she devoted herself to the advancement of First Nations governance, fair access to land and resources, as well as improved education and health care services.
 She served until 2015, holding responsibilities for governance and Nation building on the Assembly of First Nations Executive.

 Wilson-Raybould is a descendant of the Musgamagw Tsawataineuk and Laich-Kwil-Tach peoples, which are part of the Kwakwaka’wakw and also known as the Kwak’wala speaking peoples.
-She is a member of the We Wai Kai Nation with her traditional name, Puglaas, means “woman born to noble people.”
+She is a member of the We Wai Kai Nation with her traditional name, Puglaas, meaning “woman born to noble people.”
 She served two terms as an elected councillor for her Nation and was also a director and chair of the First Nations Finance Authority and a director of the First Nations Lands Advisory Board.